 Secure Web Gateway

 Secure Web Gateway (SWG) is an optional add-on to Coro Network.
-From the SWG screen, admin users can activate domain name system (DNS) filtering and create allowlists and blocklists.
+From the SWG screen, admin users can activate domain name system (DNS) filtering, create allowlists and blocklists, and add custom domain records.
 DNS filtering allows admin users to restrict or allow access to specific domains, as well as groups or categories of domains.
 For example, an admin user may block access to suspected malware sites, or enforce company policy by blocking access to gambling sites or social networks.

 SWG and DNS filtering are available on macOS, Windows, iOS, and Android.